Home / Business / Starting a Business in Kenya – Procedure, Time and Cost

 d.
 Statement of Nominal Capital-This is to be signed by any of the first directors of the company.

-The application for registration of a company shall be considered complete when all the above mentioned forms are scanned back into the system.
-The application shall then be reviewed by the Registry officials and if it is in order, a Certificate of Incorporation together with an Official Search shall be generated online.
+The application will then be reviewed by the Registry officials and if it is in order.
+A Certificate of Incorporation together with an Official Search shall be generated online.

-According to the Official Gazette Notice Legal 61 published April 2016, there is a flat fee of KShs.
-10,000 for registering a new company.
-The fee for using the online system is currently KShs.
-50 and the fee for completing the check/search fee at the end of the incorporation process is KShs.
-600. The whole process on average can take 14 working days.
+The fee for using the online system is currently KSh50 and the fee for completing the check/search fee at the end of the incorporation process is KSh600.

-Register for VAT and Pay As You Earn (PAYE) Income Tax
+How to Register for VAT and Pay As You Earn (PAYE) Income Tax

 Government Agency: Kenya Revenue Authority (KRA)